uw-acme/qlaser_zcu/docs/glossary_terms.rst

     Starting time of the pulse.
 There need to be at least 5 time units before each pulse starts.

   start address
     The address or location in the waveform table RAM where the base value of the rise of the waveform is stored.
+This value can be managed by the package itself.

   wave length
     Duration of the rise of the pulse.
+This value can be managed by the package itself.

   gain factor
     Amplitude scaling factor of the pulse.
 This value should always be any decimals between (0, 1].